microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-endpointdiscoveredcloudappdetail-list.md

 doc_type: apiPageType
 ---

-# List endpointDiscoveredCloudAppDetail objects
+# List endpointDiscoveredCloudAppDetail

 Namespace: microsoft.graph.security

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the discovered apps in a specific endpoint/stream.
-You may chose any specific endpoint that you have onbaorded to cloud discovery.
+Get a list of the discovered apps on a specific endpoint/stream.Choose any endpoint that you have onboarded to cloud discovery.

 ## Permissions